Study Methods of Enhancing the Understanding of Tarot Cards

 The Notebook – A Study Tool for Tarot Reading

-The student would be wise have a journal specifically dedicated to their education.
+The student would be wise to have a journal specifically dedicated to their education.
 This journal can serve three purposes.

 The first purpose is to record and take notes on the various meanings of the cards.
 A tarot reader would do well to appoint one page, front and back, to each card.
 Each page should contain information on the card that is of particular importance.
 This would include the name of the card, keyword meanings for the card in the upright position, keyword meanings for the card in the reversed or inverted position, and major card combinations that are used in a tarot reading.